Policy Priorities

 Erika Donalds

-Chair of the Center for Education Opportunity and Chair of the AFPI-Florida State Chapter
+Chair of Education Opportunity and Chair of the AFPI-Florida State Chapter

 Director, Center for Education Opportunity & Director, Center for the American Child